Get a Toolkit to create your own solos

 If you would like to travel to this workshop, there are a number of hotel options available locally depending on your budget.
 Here are some examples:

-The Milk Shed is only 10 minutes from the M4 and 20 minutes from the M3 motorways.
+- Snug is only 10 minutes from the A3 and 10 minutes from the M3 motorways.
 So pretty convenient if you are planning to drive, plus there is parking on site!

 We have a guide on flying to us with your guitar here.